Hong Kong tycoons named in Macau corruption trial

 A company in which Lau and Lo are invested was among three bidders that submitted tenders in 2004 for five parcels of land opposite Macau's airport, Macau's Court of Final Appeal heard.

 An assessment committee had found that none of the tenders met requirements.
-Lau and Lo's company, which was not named, won the tender after Ao became involved and received a bribe of HK$20 million, the prosecution said.
+Lau and Lo's company, which was not named, won the tender after Ao became involved and received a bribe of HK$20 million ($2.6 million), the prosecution said.

 There was no suggestion in the trial of wrongdoing on the part of Lau and Lo.